International Space Station’s orbit to be raised by 600 meters

-MOSCOW, January 12. /TASS/.
-The medium height of the International Space Station’s flight orbit will be raised by 600 meters with the help of the engines of the Zvezda module on January 17, Russia’s Mission Control said on Friday.
+MOSCOW, January 17. /TASS/.
+The orbit of the International Space Station (ISS) will be raised by approximately 600 meters on Wednesday, a Russian Mission Control Center official has told TASS.

-"The propulsion system of the Zvezda module will work for 22 seconds.
-According to preliminary calculated data, the maneuver will increase the medium height of the ISS’s flight orbit by 600 meters to 404.4 km," Mission Control said.
+"Engines of the Zvezda service module will be switched on for 22 seconds, according to preliminary estimates, the average height of the ISS orbit will be increased by 0.6 kilometers, to 404.4 kilometers," the source said.

-Meanwhile Russia’s State Space Corporation Roscosmos has said the Zvezda module will switch on its engines at 23:15 Moscow time on January 17.
+The maneuver is scheduled to take place at 23:15 Moscow time on Wednesday.

-"The adjustment aims to create ballistic conditions for bringing a Progress-MS-08 resupply ship into orbit," Roscosmos sad.
+"The aim of the readjustment is to create ballistic conditions enabling the orbiting of the Progress-MS-08 space freighter," the Mission Control Center said.

 The space freighter’s launch is scheduled for February 11, 2018.
 It was earlier reported that the Progress MS-08 resupply ship would be the first cargo spacecraft to fly to the ISS using a two-rotation scheme (a three-hour travel from the blastoff to the docking with the space station).